yihui/yihui.org/content/tinytex/_index.md

 tlmgr_update()               # update everything
 ```

-If you see an error message "Remote repository newer than local", it means it is time for you to upgrade (reinstall) TinyTeX annually:
+If you see an error message "Remote repository newer than local", it means it is time for you to upgrade (reinstall) TinyTeX manually:

 ```r
 tinytex::reinstall_tinytex()